jeremiah-c-leary/vhdl-style-guide/docs/loop_statement_rules.rst

 |phase_7| |disabled| |error| |naming|

-This rule checks for valid suffixes on loop identifiers.
+This rule checks for valid suffixes on loop parameter identifiers.
 The default loop suffix is *\_lv*.

 |configuring_prefix_and_suffix_rules_link|